Nityaa20/SMS-Spam-Detection/README.md

 # SMS-Spam-Detection
-This project implements a Machine Learning model for classifying SMS messages as spam or ham (legitimate).
-It demonstrates how Natural Language Processing (NLP) techniques can be applied to text data to build a reliable spam filter.
+This project focuses on SMS Spam Detection using Python.
+It provides detailed visualizations to understand the dataset and highlight differences between spam and ham messages.

 🔑 Key Features :